Funding and costs

 - Course books

-Use the tabs below to find out about the funding available to you and the costs you need to think about.
+Use the tabs below to find out about the funding available to you and the costs you need to consider.

 All students who study abroad will receive a minimum grant of £750, subject to satisfying grant conditions.
 This will be from either the YSJU Bursary or the Turing Scheme.